VBoB13/lingbot-elk/README.md

 - While in the `./.env` file, make sure the `API_SERVER` and `API_PORT` matches your intended host IP and port.
 - Now launch the API with `sudo docker-compose build api && sudo docker-compose up -d api`.
 - View the endpoints as well as each payload schema through this URL: `$API_SERVER:$API_PORT/docs`.
+- With these 2 services also come a GPT-3 service that we call 'gpt3-davinci' and exists as a separate project by `cd`-ing into the `lingbot-elk` project and then using `git clone`.
+- Once done, you can launch it the same way; `sudo docker compose build gpt3 && sudo docker-compose up -d gpt3`.

 ## Additional Details & Config